 As long as no modules are plugged into the PCIe slots behind a PCIe switch, the IRQs are not used by the PCIe switch, but the display only shows that these IRQs would be used if modules were plugged in.

 The PCIe switch is displayed in Windows Device Management as "PCI standard PCI-to-PCI bridge".

 8.5.2 Bus board

-8.5.2.1 Bus board models
+8.5.2.1 Bus board - Layout and principle of operation